Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-When $\eta=0$ we simply say that $(\Sfrak,W_p)$ is $(\kappa,\delta)$-embeddable. \end{restatable}
+When $\eta=0$ we simply say that $(\Sfrak,\W_p)$ is $(\kappa,\delta)$-embeddable. \end{restatable}

-Note that the constants $C,\eta,\delta$ in \eqref{eq:eqtoprove} \textbf{do not depend} on the probability distributions $\pi,\pi'$: we want to bound uniformly on the whole model set $\Sfrak$.
-Moreover, as advertised in Section \ref{sec:compress_section}, we are particularly interested in establishing such an inequality for translation invariant p.s.d. kernels that at the core of the compressive statistical learning theory since they admit a random feature expansion useful to find a sketching operator based on random features \citep{gribonval2020compressive}.
-Let us emphasize that, unlike in the previous section where the comparisons between task-based metrics $\|.\|_{\mathcal{L}(\Hcal),p}$ and Optimal Transport distances $W_p$ were valid regardless on the choice of the model set (\ie, valid for any $\pi,\pi' \in \P_{p}(\Xcal)$), here and in the next section the comparison is restricted to model sets $\Sfrak$ with certain properties such as regularity.
-Section~\ref{sec:application} will further strengthen the assumptions on these model sets to obtain finite dimensional embeddings.
+Note that the constants $C,\eta,\delta$ in \eqref{eq:eqtoprove} \emph{do not depend} on the probability distributions $\pi,\pi'$: we want to bound uniformly on the whole subset $\Sfrak$.
+In the following, we will call \emph{model set} this subset $\Sfrak$.
+As discussed later in Section \ref{sec:compress_section}, introducing $\Sfrak$ will also be crucial in order to obtain compressive statistical learning guarantees.
+Moreover, we are particularly interested in establishing such an inequality for translation-invariant PSD kernels that at the core of the CSL theory since they admit a random Fourier feature expansion useful to find a sketching operator based on random Fourier features \citep{gribonval2020compressive}.